spcl/dace/doc/frontend/pysupport.rst

 Similarly to atoms, Python primaries are parsed.
 However, their intended usage may not be supported:

 - Attribute references: Supported for a subset of the DaCe and Numpy modules
-- Subscriptions: Supported on DaCe/Numpy arrays
+- Subscripts: Supported on DaCe/Numpy arrays
-- Slicings: Supported on DaCe/Numpy arrays
+- Slicing: Supported on DaCe/Numpy arrays
 - Calls: Supported for other DaCe programs, and a subset of methods from the DaCe and NumPy modules

+One caveat of subscripts with NumPy arrays is that NumPy allows negative indices to wrap around the array.
+In DaCe this is not supported.

 6.4 Await expression
 ^^^^^^^^^^^^^^^^^^^^